Last updated on February 16, 2026

 How Much Does Everything Cost?

-As we’ve covered so far, there’s a wide range of different items you can purchase from the MTGA Store.
-By and large, all products cost the same from one set to the next, so here are a few general prices:
+As weโve covered so far, thereโs a wide range of different items you can purchase from the MTGA Store.
+By and large, products cost the same from one set to the next, so here are a few general prices:

-• Booster packs cost 1,000 gold or 200 gems each.
+- Booster packs cost 200 gems or 1,000 gold each.
 However, you can only buy boosters in their given multiples.
 This is the same for all sets on Arena.

-• The Mastery Pass for each set costs 3,400 gems with no option to pay using gold.
-It’s worth noting that if you play enough Arena to complete the Mastery Pass, then this is well worth the investment.
-The pass usually contains 1,200 gems, 4,000 gold, and a token for a draft entry which costs 1,500 gems.
-On top of that, you can get several card styles, pets, emotes, random rares and mythic rares, and about a lots of extra packs.
+- The Mastery Pass for each set costs 3,400 gems with no option to pay using gold.
+Itโs worth noting that if you play enough Arena, you don't need to complete the Mastery Pass to break even.
+Get halfway through the levels to make it well worth the investment.
+The full pass usually contains 1,200 gems, 4,000 gold, and a token for a draft entry which costs 1,500 gems.
+On top of that, you get card styles, pets, emotes, random rares and mythic rares, and lots of extra packs.

-• Card styles vary greatly depending on what kind of style they are and on their rarity.
-These are also frequently discounted in Store sales, so if you really want to grab a style for a new card, it greatly benefits you to do so when the set comes out and the style is on offer in the Store.
+- Card styles can be marked up to 1,200 gems, down to 400 gems and vary greatly depending on what kind of style they are and on their rarity.
+These are also frequently bundled or discounted in Store sales, so if you really want to grab a style for a new card, it greatly benefits you to do so when the set comes out and the style is on offer in the Store.

 Golden Pack Progress

-The “Golden Pack” is a pack that contains six rares and mythics from Standard-legal sets.
-They're able to be acquired after you buy, not just open, 10 packs from the most recently released Standard set.
-It's another incentive to keep buying packs over simply drafting or playing in events, which is usually the better option.
+The โGolden Packโ is a pack that contains six rares and mythics from Standard-legal sets.
+They're able to be acquired after you buy, not just open, 10 packs from the most current sets.
+It's an incentive to buy packs or purchase bundles.

-The daily deals section of the Store is something worth checking each time you play Arena.
+The featured and daily deals sections of the Store are worth checking each time you play Arena.
 Every day the store will have a new set of items on offer.
-Most of the time this will just be various card styles at a discount, sometimes for as much as 98% off the usual price.
-Even if you’re not into card styles, it’s worth checking whenever you jump on the client because the deals offer “free” gold and gems, discounted packs, or even discounted draft tokens every now and again.
+Most of the time this will be various card styles at a discount, sometimes for as much as 98% off the usual price.
+Even if youโre not into card styles, itโs worth checking whenever you jump on the client because occasionally there's an offer for โfreeโ gold and gems, discounted packs, or discounted draft tokens every now and again.

 For more info, follow Draftsim on Twitter, because we often post when the free gold and gems deals are available.